noahehall/multicloud/providers/aws/services/database/neptune.md

     - if using web sockets
       - Ensure that your client resolves the DNS entry each time it connects.
       - Close the connection and reconnect.
-- use cases: R operations
+- use cases: Read operations
-  - unless you have a single-instance archicture, then it accepts writes too
-    - likely all of the endpoints point to the same single instance, which is the primary

 ##### instance endpoints